By Matt Chaney, ChaneysBlog.com

 Hillbilly bands played radio stations and beer halls coast-to-coast by World War II, including in the Hudson River Valley of New York.
 Shortly the tunes invaded Manhattan, to chagrin of many.
 “There are more hillbillies in the New York City metropolitan area than a revenuer, say, could ever find in them thar hills of Tennessee,” cracked Herald Tribune writer M.C.
 Blackman in 1948.
 “You must believe this when you consider the sustained and growing popularity of hillbilly programs that fill the urban air day and night.”

-Rock convergence went warp speed circa 1950, when rhythm cats Fats Domino and Ike Turner hit new sound in the delta, and Bill Haley, frustrated cowboy singer, struck fresh beat on the East Coast.
-What, who was the father of rock and roll?
-Argue all day, but appears there were at least three: Fats, Ike, and Haley.
+Hank Williams wrote, sang and recorded Moving On Over in 1947.
+Couple years later Fats Domino cut Fat Man in New Orleans. and rock music’s convergence hit warp speed.
+Rhythm cats Fats and Ike Turner owned new sound in the delta, and Bill Haley, frustrated cowboy singer, hit fresh beat on the East Coast.
+Who was Father of Rock?
+Argue all day, but appears there were four at least: Ol’ Hank, Fats, Ike and Haley.

-The musical revolution had its front man, Elvis, a year before the term rock and roll meant anything other than baby appliances.
-Elvis and more rockabillies hit the road to claim audience, build market, operating from Memphis and flooding delta spots like Pemsicot County, Mo.
+The musical revolution had its front man, Elvis, a year before the term rock and roll hardly meant anything besides a baby appliance.
+Elvis and more rockabillies hit the road to claim audience and build market, operating from Memphis and flooding delta spots like Pemsicot County, Mo.

 But in Bootheel Missouri, players of a different sort made headlines—gamblers and bootleggers, with capable thugs among them.